Djohnnie/CSharpWars/README.md

 | **Died** | This action describes that the robot died because his health reached zero or lower. |
 | **ScriptError** | This action describes that the robot crached because of a script error. |

-### Technology?
+### Technology

 Because I am a developer myself and I obviously wanted to have some fun, I took this opportunity to dive into some new technologies.

-At the core of the game itself, because it should be possible to script robots using C#, I looked at the **Microsoft Compiler Platform (Roslyn)**.
-As a total newbie I wanted to challenge myself and use the **Unity Game Engine** to create a good looking 3D client application to display the arena with fighting robots.
-For communication between frontent, middleware and backend I chose to use **ASP.NET Core WebApi** and **Microsoft SQL Server** for storing simple relational data.
+##### Frontend
+The game itself should have an attractive frontend to display the battle of robots inside the arena.
+The **[Unity Game Engine](https://unity3d.com/)** promises to provide a quick and easy platform to create stunning 3D environments.

+A web-based UI can be used for players to write C# scripts and deploy them to the game arena.
+Because this part of the game is not the main focus of this project, I will keep it simple and develop it using **[ASP.NET Core MVC](https://github.com/dotnet/core)**.

+##### Middleware
+Running C# scripts dynamicaly should be doable using the **[Microsoft Compiler Platform (Roslyn)](https://github.com/dotnet/roslyn)**.

+##### Backend
+Communication between frontends and backend can be easily provided using an HTTP based technology.
+I will use **[ASP.NET Core WebApi](https://github.com/dotnet/core)** to implement this.

+Data will be stored in a single relation database using **[Microsoft SQL Server for Linux on Docker](https://hub.docker.com/_/microsoft-mssql-server)**.

+##### Deployment
+Because I want flexibility in deployment, **[Docker Containers](https://www.docker.com/)** will be used to host the backend web applications and middleware service.
+For building code and docker containers, **[Azure DevOps & Azure Pipelines](https://azure.microsoft.com/nl-nl/services/devops/pipelines/)** will be used.

 ## Part 2 - Implementing a simple API